Sleepy Hollow Cemetery

 Hours: Visiting: 8 am to 4:30 pm, daily.
 Office: 8 am to 4:30 pm, Mon-Fri.

 Parking: small lot inside the south gate, adjacent to the Old Dutch Church.
 Parking is allowed along cemetery roads in areas where your vehicle will not block others.
+Do not block roads.
 Do not park or drive on grass and graves.